Biblioteca Riccardiana: The making of the book collections

 The library boasts a considerable number of books, consisting of both printed volumes and manuscripts; the latter preserve many texts that have not been either published or properly catalogued yet.
 It is thus not unusual to make new discoveries when reading those sources.
 The Riccardiana currently houses 4,460 bound manuscripts and 5,620 unbound folios, which include collections once owned by such scholars as Giovanni Lami, Giovan Battista Fagiuoli, Lorenzo Mehus, and Mario Pieri.
 As for its printed books, the Riccardiana holds a collection of 73,342 volumes, including 725 incunables and 3,880 sixteenth-century editions.

-The manuscript collection shows how the Biblioteca Riccardiana has managed to bring together a large number of extraordinary private libraries (mostly Florentine and Tuscan ones dating from the XV and the XVI centuries) that the Riccardi family bought over a long period of time.
+The manuscript collection shows how the Biblioteca Riccardiana has managed to bring together a large number of extraordinary private libraries (mostly Florentine and Tuscan ones dating from the 15th and the 16th centuries) that the Riccardi family bought over a long period of time.
 In doing so, the Riccardi purchased significant portions of book collections that originally belonged to such famous figures as Ficino, Landino, Bracciolini, Crinito, Fonzio, Nicodemo Francesco Tranchedini, and Benedetto Varchi or important families like the Pandolfini, Minerbetti, Nesi, Adimari, and Medici.

 An inventory dating from 1632 informs us that the Riccardi library at the time consisted of almost 500 books (including both manuscripts and printed editions).
 A major change occurred when over 5,000 printed books and 249 manuscripts were added to the library at the death of Vincezio Capponi in 1688.
-That addition was part of the dowry of his daughter Cassandra, who married Francesco Riccardi; this increased the family’s book collection substantially.
-Meanwhile Francesco, in addition to receiving the former Capponi library, increased his own family’s collection by purchasing many books, mostly during his grand tour and while living in Rome from 1699 to 1705.
+That addition was part of the dowry of his daughter Cassandra, who married Francesco Riccardi; this increased the family's book collection substantially.
+Meanwhile, Francesco, in addition to receiving the former Capponi library, increased his own family's collection by purchasing many books, mostly during his grand tour and while living in Rome from 1699 to 1705.
 Once back in Florence in the Via Larga family building, he commissioned the inventories of his own museum collections.
 The book catalogue was prepared in 1706 by the first Riccardi librarian, the priest Filippo Modesto Landi (d.
-1756), who in 1733 was succeeded by Giovanni Lami (1679-1770).
-Eventually, Lami published in several instalments – between 1744 and 1756 – what can be considered the first alphabetical catalogue of the Riccardi manuscripts.
+1756), who in 1733 was succeeded by Giovanni Lami (1679–1770).
+Eventually, Lami published in several installments – between 1744 and 1756 – what can be considered the first alphabetical catalogue of the Riccardi manuscripts.